 Just in time for Easter, Mom’s Sicilian Ricotta Pie is always a family favorite!

-This is a perfect dessert for Easter, but don’t forget about the Sicilian Easter Cudurra which is traditionally given to the children!
+And, of course, don’t forget about the Sicilian Easter Cudurra cu l’Ova , the traditional Easter bread with eggs which is traditionally given to the children!

 However, I decided I really should learn my Mom’s Sicilian Ricotta Pie recipe.
 At the same time, I’ve added yet another ricotta recipe to my ever growing list.
 You’ll notice that I’ve now added a ricotta category to my recipe index.
 I suppose it was about time.